AndersRodland/ConfigMgrClientHealth/README.md

 * Script will now stop services that are in a degraded state
 * Updated database to allow null for LastLoggedOnUser
 * Check client version is now run at end of script in case client was upgraded by script
+* Config is stored in SQL database and presented to script through webservice

 This software is provided "AS IS" with no warranties.
 Use at your own risk.